 - Week 3: The scar tissue begins to lighten and flatten slowly.
 The scar has reached 20% of its final firmness.

 Scar healing takes 6 to 12 months.
 In the first few months, scars are reddened, possibly painful or itchy and sometimes slightly raised above the skin level.

-As a rule, scars are pale, soft, painless and flat after one year.
+As a rule, after a year scars are pale, soft, painless and flat.

 What can I contribute to favourable scar healing?

 - UV rays (sun or solarium) can lead to a permanent dark discoloration of the scar.
 Protect your scar with sun protection factor 50 or UV-impermeable clothing, especially in the first year.

 - The healing of wounds and scars is negatively influenced by the following factors: smoking, excessive exercise or germ colonisation.